binary-com/daily-report/_posts/en/2018-02-23-Dollar-Hits-Back-After-Slip-23-feb-18.md

 permalink: /en/Dollar-Hits-Back-After-Slip-23-feb-18/
 image: /images/feb-18/2018-02-23_07-31-17.jpg
 subtitle: Dollar Hits Back After Slip
-summary: "his morning, the dollar is rebounding after yesterday’s reversal, putting renewed pressure on the dollar pairs that were unable to capitalise on yesterday’s benign conditions.
+summary: "The dollar is rebounding after yesterday’s reversal, putting renewed pressure on the dollar pairs that were unable to capitalise on yesterday’s benign conditions.
 One such pair is the NZD/USD which barely saw an upwards move yesterday"
 ---
 ## Morning Report: 07.00 London